adap/flower/doc/source/faq-section.rst

 FAQ
 ===

-Find here the answers of questions frequently asked.
+This page collects answers to commonly asked questions about Federated Learning with Flower.

 .. dropdown:: :fa:`eye,mr-1` Can I combine federated learning with blockchain?